-10. Jupiter has several moons that are much smaller than Io and that are closer to Jupiter than Io is.
-Give a brief explanation of why you think these moons do NOT show evidence of volcanism.
+4. Jupiter has several moons that are much, much smaller than Io and that orbit even closer to Jupiter than Io.
+Give a brief explanation of why these moons do NOT show evidence of volcanism [Hint: think of a man-made satellite in Earth orbit, even a big one such as the International Space Station].
 (5 points)